pandas-dev/pandas-blog/content/2019-user-survey.md

 </style>

-Pandas recently contucted a user survey to help guide future development.
+Pandas recently conducted a user survey to help guide future development.
 Thanks to everyone who participated!
 This post presents the high-level results.

 This analysis and the raw data can be found [on GitHub](https://github.com/pandas-dev/pandas-user-surveys) and run on Binder